dub-em/youtube-video-analysis/README.md

               output: punctuated combined subtitle in English (string), truncated subtitle using GPT token threshold (string)'''
       ```

     + Note: The subtitle punctaution is also done in a distributed manner for mainly two reasons.
 First is to be able to fit the entire subtitle into GPT, and secondly for quicker computation.
-The distributed computation is also carried out using two functions; "subt_set_punctuator" and "subt_sing_punctuator".
-The combined translated subtitle is split into chunks (using the number of available nodes/cores once again) and appended to a list.
-This list is broken into sublists using the number of available nodes/cores and each sublist is fed into "subt_set_punctuator" in a parallel manner.
-Each sulist being processed by each node is then sent to the OpenAI GPT model in a multithreaded manner.
+The distributed computation is also carried out one more function; "subt_sing_punctuator".
+The combined translated subtitle is split into chunks (using the number of available nodes/cores once again) and appended to a list which is then sent to the OpenAI GPT model in a multithreaded manner.

-    + ```python
-      >>> def subt_set_punctuator(sublist):
-              '''This function takes in a sublists containing parts of a combined sutitle,
-              and then processes it in a parallel manner (Multithreaded).

-              input: sub-list of combined subtitle chunks (list)
-              output: punctuated subtitle chunks in English (dictionary)'''
-      ```

     + ```python
       >>> def subt_sing_punctuator(part_sub):